paritytech/substrate/srml/contract/COMPLEXITY.md

-This analysis is on the computing and memory complexity of certain procedures.
-It accounts for rough estimate of operations performed in general and especially focusing on DB reads and writes.
-It also accounts for the memory consumption in it's peak.
+This analysis is on the computing and memory complexity of specific procedures.
+It accounts for a rough estimate of operations performed in general and especially focusing on DB reads and writes.
+It also accounts for the memory consumption at its peak.

-The main purpose is to come up with a decent pricing for functions that can be invoked by user (via extrinsics) or by untrusted code that prevents DoS attacks.
+The primary purpose is to come up with decent pricing for functions that can be invoked by the user (via extrinsics) or by untrusted code that prevents DoS attacks.

 # Sandboxing